Autism correlated with guthealth. More evidence links gut bacteria to developmental disorders.

 A number of studies have observed abnormal gut microbiota correlated with a range of conditions including autism.
-However the issue of causality is still uncertain.
+However, the issue of causality is still uncertain.
 So what does this mean?
 In short that the bacteria in the human gut demonstrates a different profile in people with autism than people without autism.
-The scientific term for a balance and blend of gut bacteria that falls outside of the ‘normal’ range is known as dysbiosis.
+The scientific term for a balance and blend of gut bacteria that fall outside of the ‘normal’ range is known as dysbiosis.
 Exactly how gut dysbiosis is linked to autism is still far from clear.
 There is the possibility that dysbiosis is the effect of a condition rather than the cause of it, although we know there is a two-way relationship between the gut and the brain through the gut-brain access.

 A recent overview of research into gut microbiota and dysbiosis in autism found that gut microbiota probably has a mediating role in ASD.
 By logical deduction, we can be confident that diet at some level is likely to be connected to the development of ASD or the maintenance of its symptoms.